amruthn1/TopographicalMapsProject/README.md

 Add the PDF files from the archive you want to view as 3D models

-Then run "python3 -m runner.py" in order to run the project
+Then run "python3 -m runner" in order to run the project